nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-lattice-at-dawn.md

 ---

 ## Disagreement as Structure

-Story signal: Solara vs. Helix — a Contradicts edge forms, the Keeper cools it to Nuances with medium tension; both truths remain.
+**Story:** Solara says “A,” Helix says “B.” The republic lays a Contradicts road, which the Keeper cools to Nuances.
+Both truths remain.
-Technical grounding: Edge type + tension guide retrieval; contradictions localize uncertainty rather than erasing perspectives.
+**Machine:** `wisdom_edges` are typed (Supports, Contradicts, Nuances, Prerequisite) and tensioned (0–1).
+Retrieval uses high-tension edges to localize uncertainty instead of erasing perspective.

 ![Contradiction Cooling]({{ site.baseurl }}/assets/images/{{ page.post_slug }}/06-contradiction.jpg)

 ---

-## Critical Mass & Small-World Emergence
-Story signal: Regions move EARLY→GROWING→CRITICAL→MATURE→DENSE; a banner flashes when a city forms.
+## Critical Mass: The Evolution of a City

+**Story:** A hamlet becomes a city.
+When enough ideas cluster, the banner flashes: CRITICAL MASS REACHED.
-Technical grounding: Phases are node-count driven; average degree and tension density yield small-world traits (high clustering, short paths).
+**Machine:** Phases are node-count driven; small-world traits emerge as average degree rises.

-Mermaid (phases):
 <div class="mermaid">
 stateDiagram-v2
   [*] --> EARLY